aldro61/kover2_paper/tutorial/interpretation/README.md

 <img src="ugene7.png" />

 This is base pair 1401 of the gene.
-Interestingly, other studies have found that the mutation A1401G is associated with kanamycin resistance in M. tuberculosis.
+Interestingly, other studies have found that the mutation A1401G is associated with kanamycin resistance in M. tuberculosis [[1](https://www.ncbi.nlm.nih.gov/pubmed/15700953), [2](https://www.ncbi.nlm.nih.gov/pubmed/9574680), [3](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0033275)].
 Given that we observe a guanine at this locus and that it is the presence of the k-mers that leads to a "resistance" prediction in the model, we can conclude that the model correctly detects the presence of this mutation.

 Success!
 We have been able to 1) detect the gene targetted by a rule in the model, 2) pinpoint the exact location of a confirmed resistance mechanism.